-&lt;sup>fn 6 This wording should be tailored to indicate a single engagement reviewed, when applicable.
+^{fn 6} This wording should be tailored to indicate a single engagement reviewed, when applicable.

-fin 7 The deficiencies provided are examples for illustrative purposes only.
+fn 7 The deficiencies provided are examples for illustrative purposes only.

 Conclusion

 Because of the deficiencies previously described, we concluded that all the engagements submitted for review by XYZ & Co. fin 8 issued with periods ending during the year ended June 30, 20XX, were not performed and reported on in conformity with applicable professional standards in all material respects.
 Firms can receive a rating of pass, pass with deficiency(ies), or fail.
 XYZ & Co. has received a peer review rating of fail.